codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d44_1_memory_access_control.md

    - When the value of the UXNTable bit is 1, the UXN bit is treated as 1 in all subsequent levels of lookup, regardless of its actual value.
    - When the value of a UXNTable or XNTable bit is 0 the bit has no effect.
 * For the EL1&0 translation regime, PXNTable restricts the PXN control:
-— When PXNTable is set to 1, the PXN bit is treated as 1 in all subsequent levels of lookup, regardless of the actual value of the bit.
+   -When PXNTable is set to 1, the PXN bit is treated as 1 in all subsequent levels of lookup, regardless of the actual value of the bit.
-— When PXNTable is set to 0 it has no effect.
+   -When PXNTable is set to 0 it has no effect.